JozzefBar/BoardChamp-app/README.md

 - JSON (for data storage and loading)

 ---

+## 📝 Important Notes
+- This app remains **100% local** - no cloud storage or accounts needed
+- Your data stays private on your device
+- Sessions are shared manually through your preferred messaging apps

 ## 📱 Download on your android
 You can download the latest version of BoardChamp APK here: